 Commercial, multi-family, and city municipal facilities with vehicle wash equipment that uses potable water from Austin Water must submit an annual efficiency evaluation.
 A plumber licensed by the State of Texas must perform the evaluation.
 The due date is determined by the evaluation zone for the ZIP code for a facility’s physical address (see the list below to find your zone).
 Properties can complete the evaluation up to 90 days before its due date.

-*Failure to submit either a passing evaluation form or a compliance plan by the due date is a violation of the Water Conservation Code and may be subject to fines of $500 minimum, in accordance with City Code Chapter 2-13.
+*Failure to submit the required documentation by the due date is a violation of the Water Conservation Code and will be subject to a Water Conservation Non-Compliance Fee of $758 for every month out of compliance, in accordance with the Austin Water Rates & Fee Schedule.

 - Evaluation Zones

 - Vehicle Wash Equipment Assessment Form

 - Compliance Plan Form

 - No water leaks are present in the vehicle washing equipment;

 - In-bay, hand-held spray wash equipment, including a spray wand or foaming brush, does not use more than 3.5 gallons of water a minute and has a trigger shutoff and protective weep;

 - Portable pressure wash equipment must have a spray nozzle with a positive shut off and protective weep mechanism and shall not use more than the following: